wpswings/wallet-system-for-woocommerce/README.txt

 = 2.0.0 - Released on 20 May 2021 =
 * New: Customers can pay using their wallet as a discount if the wallet amount is less than the actual order amount,
 * New: Customers can transfer wallet amounts to another user.
-* New: Merchants can set email notifications to users on their wallet update (credit/debit)
+* New: Merchants can set email notifications to users on their wallet updates (credit/debit)
 * New: Merchant can add/subtract a certain amount on all users at one click (Bulk operations)
 * New: Merchant can update wallet of all users at once using CSV file (wallet import)
 * New: Merchant can allow refunds of orders to the wallet.